AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/ftp.md

 ---
-keywords: Experience Platform;home;popular topics;SFTP;sftp;Secure File Transfer Protocol;secure file transfer protocol
+keywords: Experience Platform;home;popular topics; File Transfer Protocol; file transfer protocol
 solution: Experience Platform
 title: Create an FTP connector using the Flow Service API
 topic: overview
 type: Tutorial
-description: This tutorial uses the Flow Service API to walk you through the steps to connect Experience Platform to an SFTP (File Transfer Protocol) server.
+description: This tutorial uses the Flow Service API to walk you through the steps to connect Experience Platform to an FTP (File Transfer Protocol) server.
 ---

 # Create an FTP connector using the [!DNL Flow Service] API